JVCubed/log-to-mysql/sshLog/README.md

 # ssh log

 #  pip dependencies:
-- tailer
+- tailhead
 - mysql-connector-python
 - maxminddb
 - maxminddb-geolite2

-Install with the next one-liner: python -m pip install tailer mysql-connector-python maxminddb maxminddb-geolite2
+Install with the next one-liner: python -m pip install tailhead mysql-connector-python maxminddb maxminddb-geolite2

 #  SQL user
 Advised is a low privilage SQL user that only can insert new lines.